MULTIMEDIA-ENGLISH

 Gapped text Items

 Oh, here you are.
-Your friend Kyle ______________________ you. just phoned / has just phoned
+Your friend Kyle ______________________ you. has just phoned / just phoned

-Yes, I ______________________ to Nepal, but it was a long time ago, I was only a child. have been / have gone
+Yes, I ______________________ to Nepal, but it was a long time ago, I was only a child. have gone / have been

 My father ______________________ to the supermarket, he'll be back soon. has been / has gone